Kourou: CSG and the French Foreign Legion

 In 1965, the Guiana Space Centre was founded a little behind the town by the CNES.
 With the launch facility being used by the European Space Agency since 1975, the urbanisation of Kourou began in earnest.

 The 3rd Foreign Infantry Regiment of the French Foreign Legion, whose mission is to protect the CSG, has had a base in the Forget neighbourhood since 1973.
 They clashed with the Creoles in 1985 and 2006.

+The Hôtel de Ville was completed in around 1979.

 Demographics

 Migrations

 The places of birth of the 26,221 residents in the commune of Kourou at the 2015 census were the following: